cosmicjs/simple-react-blog/README.md

 This blog uses Next.js to create a React blog.
 It connects to the Cosmic API via GraphQL.
 Manage your content from your Cosmic Bucket Dashboard.
 Simple.

 ## Getting Started
-1. Log in to Cosmic and install the [Simple React Blog template](https://www.cosmicjs.com/apps/simple-react-blog)
+1. Log in to Cosmic and install the [Simple React Blog template](https://www.cosmicjs.com/apps/simple-react-blog).
-2. Run the folloing commands to install the code locally
+2. Run the following commands to install the code locally.
 ```
 git clone https://github.com/cosmicjs/simple-react-blog
 cd simple-react-blog